DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-changing-the-personal-statement.md

 Candidates keep versions of their personal statement on their own devices and edit them outside our service.
 This makes the copying functionality redundant.

 <div class="govuk-inset-text">
-“[the copying function] wouldn't annoy me, I'd think oh that's nice then delete it all now” – research participant 1
+“[the copying function] wouldn’t annoy me, I'd think oh that's nice then delete it all now” – research participant 1
 </div>

 ### Reducing the word count of the personal statement

 Candidates said they would struggle to write everything in 500 words.
 They did not think this was enough to showcase their potential.

 Reducing the word count to 500 words could disadvantage candidates who do not speak English as their first language.